taingy-srun/foodie-pal/README.md

 # foodie-pal

-This is a project for the MDP course.
+This is a project for the Mobile Device Programming (CS473) course.

 Project's features:
 - Display a list of Recipes